dralgroup/omni-p2x/README.md

 Here we describe how to use OMNI-P2x, either online or locally.

 # Citation
-- Mikolaj Martyka, Xin-Yu Tong, Joanna Jankowska, and Pavlo O. Dral. *OMNI-P2x: Universal neural network potential for excited-state simulations*. **2025**, *to be submitted*.
+- Mikolaj Martyka, Xin-Yu Tong, Joanna Jankowska, and Pavlo O. Dral. *OMNI-P2x: A Universal Neural Network Potential for Excited-State Simulations*. **2025**, *to be submitted*.